 If you’re looking a student to drive for a week or so at a time every now and then, choosing a short term option by the week could be more suitable, so you can just pay for the time you need the car and not worry about how many miles you are using in that time.
 Our student driver insurance allows you to set the policy to start on a certain date and run for 1-6 weeks and that’s it, you're covered.
 You can then rinse and repeat as and when needed.

 Whilst short term learner insurance is ideal when you need cover for a month at a time, for learners that will soon be taking their driving test may be looking for an option that allows them to continue driving their parent’s car after they pass – the great news is that the price will stay the same when they do!”

 We think car insurance by the mile is a great option as it’s super flexible and, if you keep the policy running for a year, without a claim, you’ll earn your No Claims Bonus.
 Don’t take our word for it though, we’ve compared pay per mile insurance to short term insurance in a handy guide to help you decide what’s the best option for you?

 As pay as you go car insurance is based on mileage, this will all depend on how many miles you drive!
 We've worked out that if your driving less than 3,500 per year†, Pay as You Go Insurance is the best option, however if you think you're going to be driving more miles (up to 10,000) our annual insurance on a parent's car may be the better option.

-Why not get a quote in seconds by entering just a few details and compare the options for yourself!
+Why not get a quote in just a couple of minutes by entering just a few details and compare the options for yourself!

-The price you pay will depend on your personal details, but what we can tell you is that cover starts from £194.42* for the first 500 miles with top-up options available from 100 - 500 miles.
-We've set out the costs below, which is based on our lowest priced postcode.
+The price you pay will depend on your personal details, but what we can tell you is that cover starts from £174* with top-ups available from just £18!

 Sound interesting to you, you can get a quote in seconds by entering just a few details!